There is a Serbo-Croatatian translation of this page provided by Jovana Milutinovich.

-There is also a Greek translation courtesy of Dimitris Galatas
+There is a Greek translation of this page provided by Dimitris Galatas

-There is a translation into Indonesian courtesy of Jordan Silaen and Fira Widagdo.
+There is an Indonesian translation of this page provided by Jordan Silaen and Fira Widagdo.

 BCPL is a simple typeless language that was designed in 1966 by Martin Richards and implemented for the first time at MIT in the Spring of 1967.